What is Full Cycle Recruiting?

 The hiring stage of the recruitment cycle consists of two things: a job offer and negotiations.

-The job offer letter you send to the successful candidate should contain precise information on the position as well as compensation.
-This includes the job's salary and benefits.
-In addition to this, it'll include the terms of employment, such as the job's working hours and contract length.
+The job offer letter you send to the successful candidate should contain precise information on the position and incentive compensation.
+This includes the job's salary, benefits, and perks.
+In addition, it'll include the terms of employment, such as the job's working hours and contract length.

 As mentioned before, the offer letter is one part of the hiring process.
 After the letter has been presented, the candidate has the opportunity to negotiate the details of the offer.
 They may, for example, prefer to have more flexibility in exchange for more availability, or they may feel the value they bring to the table justifies better compensation than what the offer describes.

-Once you've reached an agreement and acceptance about the terms of employment, the candidate is officially hired.
+Once you've reached an agreement and acceptance of the terms of employment, the candidate is officially hired.

 Onboarding a New Hire